myprojectstudio/wespot-privacy-policy/index.md

 ---

-## 8. Children’s Privacy
+## 8. Age Requirements & Children’s Privacy

-WeSpot is rated **3+** in Google Play and designed for families, but it is **not intended for children under 13** to manage their own accounts.
-We do not knowingly collect personal information from children under 13.
-If you believe WeSpot has inadvertently collected data from a child, please contact us and we will delete it promptly.
+WeSpot is designed for **adults (18 years and older)**.
+Users who are under 18 should not download or use the App.
+We do not knowingly collect personal information from minors, and we request that parents or guardians ensure that children do not access the App.
+If you believe WeSpot has inadvertently collected data from a minor, please contact us immediately and we will delete it promptly.

 ---